tomhsiao1260/evolutor-learn/readme.md

 - alignUVVec: align u vector with the gradient of the radius.
 - synthesizeUVecArray: create u vectors and coherence from a given radius array.
 - computeGrad: Caculate gradient x, y for a given array.
+- xformXY: given radius and theta, compute x and y.
+- warpImage: transform the image for a given src and dest via FastPiecewiseAffineTransform.

 ### process_cl_args